Exploring the Yakushi-ji Temple

 On my way back I was clicking some photos of the red Pagoda when a Japanese guy, approached me.
 I don’t recall his name but he was quite friendly and we got into a conversation.
 I told him I was from India.
 In his broken English and lot of app translation, he made me aware of the Hiuen Tsang connection.
 Tsang is also known by the name of Genjo Sanzo.

 The Genjo Sanzoin Garan(薬師寺玄奘三蔵院伽藍) was built in honor of Hiuen Tsang (Xuanzang in Chinese, 602-664) , who traveled to India in around 632 CE to seeking learn more about Buddhism.
 His travels along the Silk Route is something I studied with great zeal as a child.
 His visit to India was an important event during the reign of king Harshavardhana.
 We are much indebted to this Chinese traveler for the valuable accounts he left behind, detailing the political, religious, economic, social conditions of those times.

 He spent around five years studying Buddhism at the University of Nalanda.
+He brought from India about 20,000 scrolls of sutras and dedicated his life to translating about 13,000 of them.
+No mean achievement.
 For his contribution, a memorial hall was dedicated to him at Nalanda in Bihar, that I plan to visit someday.
-Built in 1981, the pagoda enshrines the remains of Hiuen Tsang.
+Built in 1981, the octagonal hall enshrines some remains (a few pieces of skull) of Hiuen Tsang.